-We expect to grant our Named Executive Officers the following:
+Immediately prior to the closing of the Business Combination, we granted our Named Executive Officers the following:

-Total

 Bridge 5-Year Option

 Name Option Option Grant

 Edward Goldberg 75,000 3,000,000 3,075,000

 Barry Lederman 25,000 1,000,000 1,025,000

 Shannon Horn 21,250 850,000 871,250

-Our executive officers will be required to hold a minimum level of personal investment in Holdco pursuant to stock retention guidelines attached to their option agreement.
+Our executive officers are required to hold a minimum level of personal investment in Holdco pursuant to stock retention guidelines attached to their option agreement.
 Mr. Goldberg is required to hold \$2,200,000 in aggregate value, Mr. Lederman is required to hold \$1,900,000 in aggregate value and Mr. Horn is required to hold \$1,500,000 in aggregate value.
 The aggregate value may include the fair market value of shares underlying options over the exercise price, but half of the value must be attributable to shares held by the officer.
 Each officer will have five years after the date of the grant to comply with these requirements.